Code & Embedded Logic

 The 2 other HTML injections are in the selection of the start and end times:

-2. Scroll to Selected Date in Repeating Groups
+### 2. Scroll to Selected Date in Repeating Groups

 **Objective:** To enhance navigation within horizontally-scrolling date pickers by automatically centering the selected date on click.

-Automatic scrolling on the backoffice page and on the backofficemobile page.
+Automatic scrolling on the `backoffice` page and on the `backofficemobile` page.

 **How it works:**

-1. Each date cell in the Repeating Group has a unique ID Attribute, based on the formatted date (e.g., id05/26/25).
+1. Each date cell in the Repeating Group has a unique **ID Attribute**, based on the formatted date (e.g., `id05/26/25`).

-1. When a user selects a date, a workflow triggers a JavaScript action to scroll the Repeating Group targeted with an ID attribute.
+2. When a user selects a date, a **workflow triggers a JavaScript action** to scroll the Repeating Group targeted with an ID attribute.

-1. The script ensures that the clicked date is smoothly centered in the visible viewport.
+3. The script ensures that the clicked date is smoothly centered in the visible viewport.

-var parentElement = document.getElementById("scroller");
+<pre><code>var parentElement = document.getElementById("scroller");

 if (!parentElement) {